 TGFS has a zero tolerance policy for violent, disruptive or inappropriate behavior by students per Ohio Revised Code 3313.534.
 TGFS has removed "excessive absences" from its zero tolerance policies.
-TGFS will not suspend or expel students for being absent to school.
-Any violent, disruptive, and inappropriate behaviors, including excessive absenteeism, will be addressed with preventative strategies and alternative to suspension or expulsion.
+TGFS will not suspend or expel students for being absent from school.